 Not for cutting wood or metal

 Most band saws are designed for wood, metal, or plastic, but the Gryphon C-40 is a great option for cutting glass, as well as tile, stone, and ceramics.
-Precision glass cutting is difficult for anyone but the professionals with the best equipment, but the Gryphon C-40 is a more affordable option than a CNC machine for precise cuts with this fickle material.
+Precision glass cutting is difficult for anyone other than professionals with the best equipment, but the Gryphon C-40 is a more affordable option than a CNC machine for precise cuts with this fickle material.

 This machine has a very simple design with fewer features than the big wood-cutting band saws.
 This band saw can be paired with a diamond edged blade and operated at a high speed to slice through glass for use in stained glass and other projects.
 It also has an easy-to-use water cooling system.
 The ⅓-horsepower tool is no frills and very effective.
 Note that it's only for use in cutting glass or stone, however.
 It is not for use in cutting wood.